 Cause of a metacarpal fracture

 A metacarpal fracture most commonly occurs as a result of a punch (particularly into a hard object).
 Occasionally they may occur due to a direct impact to the hand from an object travelling at high speed (such as a hockey stick or cricket ball) or a fall onto the fingers or thumb.
+High speed injuries such as a motor vehicle accident may result in multiple fractures.

 Signs and symptoms of a metacarpal fracture